 So, what are the best foods for healthy hair growth?
 Here’s are our top 13 picks:

-As part of a balanced diet, these foods will help your hair grow long and strong, maximizing your growth cycle and minimizing the shedding phase.
-So, making an effort to include as many of these foods in your diet as possible is the best way to support healthy hair growth.
+As part of a balanced diet, these foods may help your hair grow long and strong, maximizing your growth cycle and minimizing the shedding phase.
+So, making an effort to include as many of these foods in your diet as possible is the best way to support healthy hair growth and a healthy lifestyle .

 Remember, the key is to achieve an overall balance in your diet.
 You don’t have to obsess over specific nutrients on a daily basis.

-Simple changes like these can make all the difference when it comes to growing strong, healthy hair.
+Simple changes like these may make all the difference when it comes to growing strong, healthy hair.